 Making your own holiday potpourri is as simple as choosing your own ingredients.
-There really is no right or wrong choices.
+There really are no right or wrong choices.
 It’s the scents that best represents Christmas to you.
 I simmered a big pot of potpourri with ingredients I had on hand this morning.
 Orange slices, apple slices, cinnamon, anise, cranberries, and ginger.
 You’d think I’d have cloves on hand, but I do not.

 Other ingredients that reflect the holiday season are pine, vanilla, peppermint, Frankincense, Myrrh, nutmeg, balsam, spruce, sage, all citrus, cardamom, orange peels, and rosemary sprigs.
 But, you’re not limited to these specific scents.
 You might have another spice, herb, or essential oil that represents the holidays to you.